In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Next steps

 Congratulations!
-You’ve now created your first AgentKit Agents and Network.
+You’ve now created your first AI Agent with AgentKit.

-In this guide you’ve learned that:
+In this guide, you’ve learned that:

 • Agents are the building blocks of AgentKit.
 They are used to call a single model to answer specific questions or perform tasks.